 You’ve got to be precise when it comes to college dating.
 Let’s look at the four most common types of definitions:

 - Courting: You’re both digging on one another and it’s obvious to everyone there’s something going on, but it’s not serious yet.
 You’re still getting to know both yourselves and each other.

 - Exclusive: It’s official.
 Everyone else has to keep their hands off of both of you.
 Social lives can easily begin to suffer here, which isn’t necessarily a great idea in college, where you’re supposed to be getting out there and involved.

 - Temporary: You’re exclusively dating but there are no illusions.
 Once the graduation dates come, you’re both going your separate ways.
 It means you won’t have to deal with being single, but there isn’t a post-college long-term commitment either.
 However, there are still some ways to save your relationships after graduation.

 - Fling: Also known as the fresh, sophomore, junior and senior year fling.
 Yeah, they can happen every year.
 Typically around spring.
 You’ve been eyeing one another all year in college or passing by in the halls or whatever, and finally you’re hooking up for the summer.

 3. A Long Term Question

-In America, more than half of the ladies walking around campus everyday secretly or publically hope to meet their spouse while in college.
+In America, more than half of the ladies walking around campus every day secretly or publically hope to meet their spouses while in college.
 As you might have guessed, that number tends to be a bit lower with college guys.
 Most of them aren’t thinking much farther ahead than mid-terms, or this coming Friday night.

 4. Dating can get Expensive!